elisamunoz/cactus-shop/readme.md

 - A website were I can shop plants to make my collection bigger and bigger
 - A website were I can see trendy plants because I like to get what somebody else are getting
 - An online shop where I can get plants delivered in Ireland
-- An online shop were I can securely pay for my products and forget about worrying
+- An online shop were I can securely pay for my products and feel safe after paying online
 - An online shop were apart from buying I also can learn something useful about the plants I am buying

 #### “As a shop owner I need”#

 - An appealing website to catch customers from the eye
-- A website were I can upload products and update prices without knowing any to code
+- A website were I can upload products and update prices so I don't need to know any code
-- A shop where the user can sign in, and sign up and feel more secure about payment
+- A shop where the user can sign in, and sign up, so de users feel more secure about payment

 ### The sections of the website are: